10 Psychology-Backed Hacks for Creating Engaging Videos

 A great example of a campaign that used reverse psychology in a subtle, yet incredibly efficient way is Dove’s Real Woman campaign.

 Here, instead of focusing on the effectiveness of their beauty products, they decided to highlight the fact that women are beautiful as they are.
-A big, bold winning bet!
+A big, bold winning bet that will make customers more likely to purchase the products!

 Warning: this last tip should only be used with caution!